edgelesssys/constellation/docs/versioned_docs/version-2.19/workflows/terraform-provider.md

   terraform apply -target constellation_cluster.azure_example # adjust resource path if not using the example configuration
   ```

-  Optionally, you can prefix the `terraform apply` command with `TF_LOG=INFO` to collect [Terraform logs](https://developer.hashicorp.com/terraform/internals/debugging) while applying the configuration.
-This may provide helpful output in debugging scenarios.

     Use the following policy if manually performing the patch.

   ```
   version= 1.0;